tatisouto/interview-code-challenges/node/helpdesk-restful-api/instructions.md

 This code challenge is about implementing the Back-end solution for a Helpdesk ticketing system, where users can create, edit and delete tickets for IT to solve.

 ## Main tasks:
-1. Create a Database of your preference to manage tickets (title, description, user, status...)
+1. Create a Database of your preference to manage tickets (unique ticket number, title, description, user, status...)
 2. Write a REST API using Node.js that has enough endpoints to allow to:
   - Get the list of all tickets
   - Get a specific ticket
   - Create a new ticket
   - Update a specific ticket
   - Delete a specific ticket
-3. Add functionality to the REST API to allow for filtering/sorting/paging of tickets list
+3. On the  "Get the list of all tickets" service, add functionality to allow for filtering/sorting/paging the list of tickets.
+5. Push the code to a private github repo with a README.md that explains how to run and access the API.